Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Simulation Results

 First, we observe that the \ac{AIR} increases monotonically with increasing kurtosis across all shaping methods and for both bounds.
 It exhibits a particularly steep rise for lower kurtosis values and approaches the \ac{AWGN} capacity for a kurtosis of \mbox{$\kappa = 2$}.
 Notably, the gap between the upper and lower bounds on the maximum \ac{MI} narrows with increasing kurtosis, dropping below \SI{0.1}{bit/symbol} for \mbox{$\kappa \geqslant 1.35$} and vanishing at \mbox{$\kappa = 2$}.
 This is because for $\kappa = 2$, the involved \acp{PDF} become Gaussian and the \ac{EPI} is tight.
 With decreasing kurtosis constraint, the deviation of the entropy-maximizing transmit \ac{PDF} from a Gaussian increases, making the \ac{EPI} and, therefore, the lower bound increasingly loose.

 Next, we observe that the constellations optimized for \ac{SMD} yield a \ac{MI} that closely approaches the upper bound~(\ref{eq:bound:final_bound}).
 In Fig.~\ref{fig:results:distribution_received_signal}, we compare the empirical \ac{PDF} of the received signal resulting from the optimized constellations to the maximum-entropy \ac{PDF} used to derive the upper bound~(\ref{eq:Bound:Ansatz_Maximum_entropy}).
 For $\kappa = 2$, both \acp{PDF} converge to the circularly symmetric Gaussian \ac{PDF}, which achieves the capacity for an \ac{AWGN} channel.
 At lower kurtosis values, the two \acp{PDF} diverge slightly, as the upper bound does not constrain the output to be realizable under the system model, resulting in a gap between the achieved \ac{MI} and the derived bound~(\ref{eq:bound:final_bound}).
-Nevertheless, the gap in Fig.~\ref{fig:results:random_determinisitic} is less than \SI{0.04}{bit/symbol} at \mbox{$\kappa = 1$} and below \SI{0.01}{bit/symbol} for \mbox{$\kappa \geqslant 1.05$}, demonstrating both the tightness of the bound and the effectiveness of the \ac{AE}-based constellation optimization.
+Nevertheless, the gap in Fig.~\ref{fig:results:random_determinisitic} is less than \SI{0.04}{bit/symbol} at \mbox{$\kappa = 1$} and below \SI{0.01}{bit/symbol} for \mbox{$\kappa \geqslant 1.05$}.
+This demonstrates the effectiveness of the \ac{AE}-based constellation optimization and shows that the upper bound can be closely approached by constellation shaping.

 Now, we focus on the \ac{GMI} as an \ac{AIR} in practical communication systems using \ac{BMD}.
 As expected, the \ac{GMI} is consistently lower than the \ac{MI}, with the performance gap depending on both the kurtosis constraint and the shaping method.